whisthq/whist/mandelboxes/README.md

 ├── run_local_mandelbox_image.sh <- Helper script to run a locally-built mandelbox image ├── run_remote_mandelbox_image.sh <- Helper script to fetch and run a mandelbox image stored on GHCR └── testing_scripts
-    ├── connection_tester.py <- Helper script to test UDP/TCP connectivity between a Fractal protocol server in a mandelbox and a client
+    ├── connection_tester.py <- Helper script to test UDP/TCP connectivity between a Whist protocol server in a mandelbox and a client
     ├── uinput_server.c <- Helper script to set up a Linux uinput server in a mandelbox └── uinput_tester.py <- Helper script to test sending uinput events to a uinput server in a mandelbox
 ```

 ## Development

-To contribute to enhancing all the mandelbox images Fractal uses, you should contribute to the base Dockerfile under `/base/`, unless your changes are application-specific, in which case you should contribute to the relevant Dockerfile for the application in question.
+To contribute to enhancing all the mandelbox images Whist uses, you should contribute to the base Dockerfile under `/base/`, unless your changes are application-specific, in which case you should contribute to the relevant Dockerfile for the application in question.
 We strive to make mandelbox images as lean as possible to optimize for concurrency and reduce the realm of security attacks possible.

 ### Getting Started